-In 2024, we expect positive economic growth for the Czech economy with real GDP growth at 1.9%.
-This will lead to GOB margin's stabilization to 7.8%.
-We believe that MSR will continue to manage its operating performance in prudent manner with the tight grip over operating expenditure and further supported by the expansion of shared tax revenue.
+In 2025, we expect positive economic growth for the Czech economy, with real GDP growth projected at 2.7% and an additional slowdown in inflationary pressures, averaging 2%.
+This favorable economic environment will lead to GOB margin around 6.4%.
+We believe that MSR will continue to manage its operating performance in prudent manner, with tight monitoring over the operating expenditures.

-Debt levels will remain low over 2023-24
+Debt levels will remain very low over 2024-25

-The region has in line with its rated Czech peers a very low ratio of net direct and indirect debt (NDID) to operating revenue below 10%.
-NDID to operating revenue increased to 7.0% of operating revenue in 2022 from 5.8% in 2021.
-MSK uses bank loans to finance investment projects.
-The MSR's direct debt of CZK2.2 billion consisted at year end 2022 of two loans totaling CZK1.06 billion from UniCredit Bank Czech Republic and Slovakia, CZK230 million loan from the European Investment Bank (EIB, Aaa stable) and CZK910 million loan (total limit CZK3 billion, to be drawn in phases till 2024) from Česká spořitelna to support investment projects.
-Only the EIB loan, representing 10% of the loan portfolio, has fixed interest rate.
-All the remaining loans have floating interest rate.
-The interest rate acceleration in 2022 significantly hit the amount of interest expenses related to these loans.
-Nevertheless, the interest expenses to operating revenue ratio remained very low at 0.3% in 2022 (0.04% in 2021) and we expect interest expenses to remain below 0.5% of operating revenue in 2023-24.
+The region is in line with its rated Czech peers, maintaining a very low ratio of net direct and indirect debt (NDID) to operating revenue below 10%.
+In 2023, the NDID to operating revenue marginally increased to 7.8% in 2023 from 7.0% in 2022.
+MSR primarily relies on long-term bank loans to finance investment projects.
+As of year end 2023, MSR' direct debt consisted of two loans totaling CZK0.8 billion from UniCredit Bank Czech Republic and Slovakia, CZK153 million loan from the European Investment Bank (EIB, Aaa stable) and CZK1.8 billion loan (total limit CZK3 billion, to be drawn in phases until 2024) from Česká spořitelna to support investment projects.
+Notably, 95% of the direct debt carries a floating interest rate.
+Despite the interest rate acceleration and additional loan drawing during 2023, the interest expenses to operating revenue ratio remained very low at 0.4% in 2023 (0.3% in 2022) and we expect interest expenses to remain below 1% of operating revenue in 2024-25.

-The region has traditionally a high share of short-term debt (56.5% of total direct debt in 2022; 43.7% in 8 years average), this is represented by payments planned for the current year.
+The region traditionally has a high share of short-term debt (27.1% of total direct debt in 2023), represented by payments planned for the current year.
 However, this poses very little risk because of the high cash reserves' level and overall low level of debt.
 Most of the short-term debt is dedicated to prefinance subsidies from the central government and the European Union (EU, Aaa stable).
-Indirect debt, consisting of the debt of the Mosnov airport, the debt of regional hospitals and provided guarantee for the debts of VaK Bruntál (water management company operating in MSR), accounted for 8.0% of NDID in 2022.
-Cash reserves at the end of 2022 were sufficient to cover outstanding debt more than 2.5 times.
+Indirect debt, consisting of the debt of regional hospitals and provided guarantee for the debts of VaK Bruntál (a water management company operating in MSR), accounted for 8.0% of NDID in 2023.
+Cash reserves at the end of 2023 were sufficient to cover the total outstanding debt more than 3 times.

-We expect the region's direct debt to remain broadly stable because of its investment requirements.
-Nevertheless, NDID will remain very low at about 9% of operating revenue in 2023-24 and region's liquidity reserves will be sufficient to fully cover NDID.
+We expect the region's direct debt to moderately increase due to its investment requirements.
+Nevertheless, NDID will remain very low, below 10% of operating revenue in 2024-25, and the region's liquidity reserves will be sufficient to fully cover NDID.